lassidev/SnapchatMemoryDownloader/README.md

 # Snapchat Memory Downloader

-A script to download all of your Sanpchat memories to your computer.
+A script to download all of your Snapchat memories to your computer.

 ## Operation
 1. Install Python 3 and pip